๐งAsv.Mavlink

 Executing this command launches an emulator for an ADS-B receiver, generating and transmitting ADSB_VEHICLE data packets for virtual vehicles.
 These packets include information such as position, speed, and other ADS-B message parameters.
 The vehicles and their respective parameters are specified in the configuration file.

-If the configuration file does not exist, the command generates a default configuration file named adsb.json
+If the configuration file does not exist, the command generates a default configuration file named adsb.json with two vehicles that fly in a box pattern over an airport.

 Configuration file: Base properies